 Research on this topic tells us that the largest component of most mainframe expense comes from IBM monthly license charge (MLC) software.
 This includes DB2, IMS, CICS, MQ, and a few others—to the tune of 30% of your total mainframe expense—that’s a good chunk.
 Actually, it’s the largest chunk.

-As you can see from the video, people (25%) are typically not your largest expense, nor is hardware (20%), nor is ISV software (10%)…interesting.
+People (25%) are typically not your largest expense, nor is hardware (20%), nor is ISV software (10%)…interesting.
 In the 2014 BMC annual mainframe survey of 1,200 mainframe users, we see that cost optimization is at the top of the mainframe IT staff priority list and MLC software is a top concern within that priority.

 So, what will you do about that budget squeeze?
 Another $64,000 question.
 Oh, and why do they call it the $64,000 question anyway?
 Read about the history of The $64,000 Question, a phrase taken from the popular game show.
 Let me know how you’re reducing mainframe costs and if your company is in the middle of transforming itself into a digital business with your mainframe.